CosmicCEO/Multi-Agentic-Project-Team/README.md

   conventions and with similarly-named skills from other sources (e.g.
   `superpowers:systematic-debugging`).

-### How the director pack fits together (when it's used)

-Each director maintains living documents scaled to the work (`Plan.md` + `agent_notes.md` for a single session; add `DecisionLog.md` for multi-session; function-inventory and archive files for a multi-week port).
-Role skills are project-agnostic: the director tells any worker which files are plan doc and notes doc.
-Orient from the repo (never a stale summary).
-Verify with Xcode MCP or `xcodebuild` before claiming done — a child "success" is not evidence.
-An entry that only exists in chat is invisible to the next session.

 ### Marketplace (Claude + Grok)

 This repo is a self-hosting marketplace: `.claude-plugin/marketplace.json` lists one plugin at